attainu/python-project-Imtiyaz-Ali-au28/README.md

     3. dice: This module is very exiting beacause it prints the ASCII pattern of a dice & creates random chances of the players.
-       This module has class Dice with two methods:
+       This module has class Dice with a method:
-            - randomChance(players)
             - dicePattern(current_chance)

     4. player: This module to take input of number of players from users, creating players and storing their name and initial position in the dictionary as key:value pairs and updating the players dictionary as position change.
-       This module has a class Player with three methods:
+       This module has a class Player with four methods:
+            - randomChance(players)
             - playerNumber(text)
             - checkPlayer(players,text)
             - updatePlayers(players,name,dice)